lyrana/MSIgnite2019TSIHOL/README.md

 ![Temp plotted](media/time-interval.PNG)

 Your plotted time series are shown below in the well, along with additional settings.
 Click on the gear icon for one of your selected variables to expand the settings, and toggle the options to see the various views available.
-You'll notice there is also a Time Shift setting.
-Time Shift allows you to compare a tag to itself over a previous interval in time, and other tags plotted will be de-selected, but remain in the well.
+You'll notice there is also a time shift setting.
+Time shift allows you to compare a tag to itself over a previous interval in time, and other tags plotted will be de-selected, but remain in the well.
 This is especially useful for data that is highly periodic or seasonal.
-You will need at least an hours' worth of data to view the Time Shift, thus it is not yet available for the lab.
-The ability to select custom Time Shift intervals in addition to the pre-selection options is on the product road-map.
+You will need at least an hours' worth of data to view the time shift, thus it is not yet available for the lab.
+The ability to select custom time shift intervals in addition to the pre-selection options is on the product roadmap.

 Uncheck every variable except for temperature, and then change the charting options to heat map: